Cyprus tax residency and non-domiciled rules

 How to become a Cyprus tax resident under the 60-day rule?

-To become a Cyprus tax resident based on the “60-day rule”, the individual must meet all of the following conditions:
+To become a Cyprus tax resident under the “60-day rule” in 2026, the individual must meet all of the following conditions:

 What are the applicable tax benefits?